bootstrap-vue/bootstrap-vue/docs/components/jumbotron/README.md

 ## Fluid width
 To make `<b-jumbotron>` full width, and without rounded corners, set the `fluid` prop.
-The innter content will automatically be placed into a `<b-container>` (fixed width at the various breakpoints).
+The inner content will automatically be placed into a `<b-container>` (fixed width at the various breakpoints).
 To change this to a fluid container, set the `container-fluid` prop.
 The `container-fluid` prop has no effect if the `fluid` prop is not set